mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/quick-start/index.md

 -   Provisions three control plane machines of `t3.large` (a highly-available control-plane API).
 -   Provisions four worker machines of `t3.xlarge` on AWS.
--   Deploys all of the following default add-ons:
+-   Deploys all of the following default addons:
     - [Calico][calico] to provide pod network, and policy-driven perimeter network security.
     - [CoreDNS][coredns] for DNS and service discovery.
     - [Helm][helm] to help you manage Kubernetes applications and application lifecycles.